solo-io/bumblebee/README.md

 This folder will be mounted under "/source" in the vagrant VM.

-You can build with our build script:
+For fast iterations of go code / bpf programs, you can build with our build script, and run with go run as follows:

 ```shell
 cd /source